ragnaros1337/laravel9vue3/docs/providers.md

         }

         /**
-         * Получить службы, предоставляемые поставщиком.
+         * Get the services provided by the provider.
          *
          * @return array
          */